ThomasMeissnerDS/e2e_ml/README.md

 ## Release History

+* 2.12
+  * Added RAPIDS support for SVM regression
+  * Updated Xgboost loss function for regression
+  * Fixed a bug in cardinality removal
 * 2.11
   * Added datasets library to dependencies
   * Calculation of feature importance can be controlled via class instance now.